IAmPythagoras/ffxivcalcWebApp/README.md

 If any of this is unclear or something doesn't work feel free to reach out on discord using the above discord and asking me (iampythagoras \ Pythagoras).

 # Update info :

-1.2.0 :
-- Added a 'time estimate' functionality to the rotation builder.
-The time estimate is not always accurate but will give a general idea.
-The time estimate usually falls within 0.5 second of the real time, but this can vary depending on jobs (Bard for example has a much bigger error amount
-  when used with Army Paeon).
-This is an early feature so I will make sure to update it over the time so it becomes more and more accurate.
-(Thanks for Apollo and Caro for pointing out the need of such a feature :Prayge: ).
-The estimate also contains a 'gcdTimer' which indicates how long until the end of a GCD, a 'dotTImer' which indicates the timer of a dot (depends on job) and a 'buffTimer' which estimates the remaining time on buffs (depend on job).
-- Added Limit break actions.
-They do no damage but will lock the player for the duration of the Limit break.
-There is no lb bar generation yet.
-- Added a version checking letting the user know if their version of the app is outdated compared to the most recent version on github.
-- Fixed various issues
-- Now using ffxivcalc v0.8.910

 1.1.1(.1) - Fixed import issues + fixed issue where 0 materia limit was a string + added better error log